Whitgift School: Combined Cadet Force

 Whitgift has a combined cadet force.
 The school has partnerships with two local state schools St. Andrews C of E High School and Thomas More School, allowing their students to take part in CCF activities.

 Sport

-The school fields teams in a range of sports and has a sports and conference centre which hosts competitions the Health & Fitness Centre, a 55 station gym and group exercise studio are open to students and their families.
-The Women's GB Handball team has trained on occasions at the School as has the England Korfball steam.
+The school fields teams in a range of sports and has a sports and conference centre which hosts competitions, the Health & Fitness Centre (a 55 station gym and group exercise studio are open to students and their families).
+It also has a 25-metre swimming pool, sports hall, squash courts, sports pitches (including an all-weather pitch) a golf driving range, and three tennis courts.
+Whitgift School has won over 300 national titles across several sports.

+In rugby it has won the National Schools Competitions three times and the U15 Cup twice in the past ten years.
+The school has strong links with local academies including Harlequins, London Irish, Saracens and Wasps, and it plays against other rugby leaders – Sedbergh School, Wellington College, Harrow School, Millfield and Dulwich College.

+Whitgift is the first school to win the England Hockey U18 Boys National Final four times in a row (2023, 2024, 2025, 2026).
+Whitgift's 1st XI are also the only team to have won the "treble" (the Indoor and Outdoor National Titles and the ISHC Independent Schools Title in the same season) which they have won twice in 2024 and 2025.

-In hockey Whitgift won the National Indoor Hockey Championships at Under 15 and Under 18 levels in 2011.
+Whitgift won the National Indoor Hockey Championships at Under 15 and Under 18 levels in 2011.
 The school also become national Under 18 golf champions for the first time in 2014 at Carnoustie.
 The first recorded cricket match held on the school ground occurred in 1898 when the school played University College School.
 From 2003 to 2011 the school ground hosted 12 List-A matches for county club Surrey.
+The Women's GB Handball team has trained on occasions at the School as has the England Korfball steam.

+Whitgift School was the No. 1 Boy's School for Sport 2025 (placing No.2 Overall behind Millfield) in the School Sport Magazine Rankings.